Wayfinding & Navigation

 Journey planning and navigation

-Many fans will be visiting the Middle East for the first time at the FIFA World Cup 2022™, so they will need real-time information about traffic, public transport, taxis, hotels, restaurants, parking, toilets, baby changing and ablution facilities, mosques and venue entrances and exits.
+Many fans will be visiting the Middle East for the first time in 2022, so they will need real-time information about traffic, public transport, taxis, hotels, restaurants, parking, toilets, baby changing and ablution facilities, mosques and venue entrances and exits.

 This will require new applications using available data to support accessibility within Qatar.
 Solutions could also have new features that add value to existing applications.
 Solutions should include information about queueing time and crowd density, in order for fans to make more informed decisions.